 M. M. Adjarian is a critic, essayist, freelance writer and occasional poet.
 She earned a BA in comparative literature from the University of California and a PhD in the same field from the University of Michigan.
-She has worked with Oakland PEN award-winning memoirist and distinguished poet Lucille Lang Day and novelist Brian Bouldrey.
+Her mentors have included Oakland PEN award-winning memoirist and distinguished poet Lucille Lang Day and novelist Brian Bouldrey.

-She has published her creative work in such journals as the Baltimore Review, Verdad, South 85, Serving House Journal, The Missing Slate, The Mulberry Fork Review, Grub Street, Pif, Glint, Crack the Spine and Poetry Quarterly.
-Her other articles and reviews have appeared in Tribeza, Arts + Culture Texas, Bitch Magazine, Kirkus Reviews, Library Journal, and the Dallas Voice.
-Additionally, she has produced studies for a number of academic journals and compendiums, one book of literary criticism, Allegories of Desire: Body Nation and Empire in Modern Caribbean Literature by Women (Praeger, 2004) and maintains a commercial writing website at Words to Say It: Business Copywriting + Communication.
+Ms. Adjarian has published her creative work in such journals as the Baltimore Review, Verdad, South 85, The Missing Slate, Grub Street, Pif, Glint, Gravel, Crack the Spine, and Poetry Quarterly.
+Her articles and reviews have appeared in Tribeza-Austin, Arts + Culture Texas, Bitch, Kirkus Reviews, Library Journal, and the Dallas Voice.

 In her life as a scholar of twentieth century women’s writing, she produced studies for a number of academic journals such as College Literature and Frontiers: A Journal of Women’s Studies.
 In 2004, she published a book of criticism titled Allegories of Desire: Body Nation and Empire in Modern Caribbean Literature by Women (Praeger).